-2023-24 2024-25 school year and continuing thereafter, the bill requires each school district, board of cooperative services, and charter school (local education provider) to ensure that each reading specialist employed to teach children in any of grades 4 through 12, the principal in a school that serves kindergarten or any of grades one through 3, and each school district administrator with responsibility that pertains to programs in kindergarten or any of grades one through 3 to successfully complete completes evidence-based training in the science of reading.
-The local education provider may request a one-year extension from the state board of education to ensure that the teachers, reading specialists, principals, and administrators whom it employs meet the training requirements.
-Each local education provider must submit to the department of education (department) evidence that it is in compliance with the reading specialist, principal, and administrator training requirements to receive per-pupil intervention money in a budget year.
+By the beginning of the 2024-25 school year and continuing thereafter, the act requires each school district, board of cooperative services, and charter school (local education provider) to ensure that each reading interventionist employed to teach children in any of grades 4 through 12, the principal in each school that serves kindergarten or any of grades one through 3, and each school district administrator with responsibility for programs in kindergarten or any of grades one through 3 successfully completes evidence-based training in the science of reading.
+The local education provider may request a one-year extension from the state board of education to ensure that the teachers, reading interventionists, principals, and administrators whom it employs meet the training requirements.
+Each local education provider must submit to the department of education (department) evidence that it is in compliance with the reading interventionist, principal, and administrator training requirements to receive per-pupil intervention money in a budget year.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)